krzysztofmarecki/OpenGL/README.md

         - produses less flickering for some reason
 - closest velocity
 - distance to clamp
-- history sampled with 5-tap Catmul-Rom
+- history sampled with 5-tap Catmull-Rom

 #### Filmic tone mapping
 - Lottes's curve with Bart Wronski's fixes